 Preparing for your appointment

-You're likely to start by seeing your family doctor, a general practitioner or a pediatrician.
-You may be referred to a doctor specializing in disorders of the ear, nose and throat (otorhinolaryngologist).
+You're likely to start by seeing your family doctor or a pediatrician.
+You may be referred to a doctor trained in ear, nose and throat disorders.

 Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.